 Dulquer Salmaan’s Stellar Performance: A Perfect Fit for the Short-Tempered Protagonist

 Let me just say that one rarely sees a movie with a perfect cast.
 Here it is.
-Dulquer Salmaan is perfect, as Mammootty in Thaniyavarthanam, as the short-tempered young man.
-He as usual adds a feather to his ever-growing-crown.
+Dulquer Salmaan is perfect, channeling Mammootty in Thaniyavarthanam as the short-tempered young man.
+As usual, he adds a feather to his ever-growing crown.
 He is menacing and lovable all at once.
-No matter whether the character is good, freak, cruel or stupid, like Mohanlal, Dulquer has that mysterious knack of making the audience fall in love with him.
-His market and fan base is sky-rocketing.
+Regardless of whether the character is good, freakish, cruel, or stupid, like Mohanlal, Dulquer has that mysterious knack of making the audience fall in love with him.
+His market and fan base are skyrocketing.
 No wonder if somebody calls him the successor of Mohanlal.

 Sai Pallavi’s Commanding Presence: Breaking Stereotypes with a Powerful Performance

 Dulquer and Sai Pallavi’s combination scenes, going through different emotions, are awesome.
 Here, unlike usual, we see the lead women taking charge and carrying the movie on her back along with the male lead and antagonist.
 Sai Pallavi’s understated yet powerful performance is spellbinding.
 She works her magic again, following her role in Premam.
 She portrays the role of a wife who tries her best to control her husband’s anger and beautifully depicts the struggles and hardships faced.

 With stunning performances from Chemban Vinod Jose, Vinayakan, and Soubin Shahir, this movie is sure to make you watch it not just once but over and over.
 Gopi Sunder’s background music is impressive, as are the songs.
 The music helps bring out the true emotions and tensions of the film.
 The visuals are beautiful, with special mention for the costumes.